mosbuma/mqtt_demo/README.md

 The utility monitors /telex/incoming-sat/ channel on the MQTT broker for incoming messages.

-use an MQTT client such as MQTT.fx to connect to the broker and manually send messages.
+Use an MQTT client such as MQTT.fx to connect to the broker and manually send messages.

 Start the utility with telex